kiesraad/abacus/documentatie/flowcharts/data-entry-forms.md

 - [__Navigate away from page__](#navigate-away-from-page): what should happen when the user navigates away from the page in any other way than clicking the "Volgende" button
 - [__Abort data entry ("Invoer afbreken")__](#abort-data-entry-invoer-afbreken): what should happen when the user clicks "Invoer afbreken" at the top of the screen

-An important thing to keep in mind when reading these diagrams is that a user can only proceed to the next form by clicking "Volgende" after they have resolved all errors (if any) and accepted all warnings (if any).
+An important thing to keep in mind when reading these diagrams is that a user can only proceed to the next form by clicking "Volgende" after they have resolved or accepted all errors (if any) and warnings (if any).

-## Questions
-- Where does "cache input" happen in these flows?
-After each keystroke?

 ## Render navigation menu